jmboettcher/FAVE/README.md

 This branch includes praat and expect scripts, so make sure you have praat and expect installed before using it.

+Readme's include all documentation from the original JoFrhwld/FAVE repository, as well as additional documentation outlining steps to take to further automate the alignment and extraction processes in batches.

 ----------------
 ## FAVE toolkits